 Foreshore Integrated Management Planning

-Foreshore Integrated Management Planning (FIMP — previously known as Sensitive Habitat Inventory Mapping or SHIM) maps shoreline habitats, assesses habitat value and establishes Shoreline Development Guidelines to conserve ecosystems, support climate resiliency and protect species of conservation concern
+Foreshore Integrated Management Planning (FIMP — previously known as Sensitive Habitat Inventory Mapping or SHIM) maps shoreline habitats, assesses habitat value and establishes Foreshore Development Guidelines to conserve ecosystems, support climate resiliency and protect species of conservation concern.

 RECENT REPORT